techidaily/site-tech-savvy/source/_posts/unlocking-empathys-secrets-using-chatgpt.md

 ![Screenshot of ChatGPT providing follow up response regarding anxiety](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/06/3-2-anxiety-preso.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0nGlyEL5K6Y?si=3KZhTTBvKcPmyS68" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  You can also ask follow-up questions for advice on how to regulate your anxiety.
 For example, ask, "How can I respond constructively when I'm criticized?"
 This prompt is like having a personal tutor for dealing with criticism—a key aspect of emotional self-regulation.
 Of course, you can always learn [how to write your own effective ChatGPT prompts](https://www.makeuseof.com/write-effective-chatgpt-prompts-for-ai-answers/).

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qbuund2HKOQ?si=NaGHqIrx8hSL7gWV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Making the Most of ChatGPT While Recognizing Limitations